Juwilson24/Juwilson24.github.io/index.md

 ## About Me

 Welcome!
 My name is Julian Wilson.
 I am a former Division 1 football student-athlete and Lehigh University graduate with a Bachelor’s degree in Finance.
-Currently, I am pursuing my Master of Professional Accountancy (MPAc) at the University of California, Davis, targeting CPA eligibility in June 2027.
-I aim to position myself at the intersection of accounting and finance, working in audit, financial modeling, valuation, and data analytics, utilizing AI & programming applications like Python and Excel to solve complex business problems.
+I am currently pursuing my Master of Professional Accountancy (MPAc) at the University of California, Davis, with CPA eligibility targeted for June 2027.
+I aim to work at the intersection of accounting and finance in audit, financial modeling, valuation, and data analytics, using AI & programming tools like Python and Excel to solve complex business problems.
 Backed by a strong work ethic, adaptability, and high-stakes teamwork developed through competitive athletics, I bring a collaborative, growth-oriented mindset to engagement teams and client-facing roles.

 <!-- Upload your own photo and change the path -->